Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 I gave the pc back to my friend that finally gave me ~~hella cash~~ a thanks.
-I don't want you to think that he is a bad firend, i have done it for fun, not for profit; this was clear to both even before starting.
-Anyway it was probably anti-econimic repair since looong time, in fact multiple people told me so but i don't care.
+I don't want you to think that he is a bad friend, i have done it for fun, not for profit; this was clear to both even before starting.
+Anyway it was probably anti-economic repair since looong time, in fact multiple people told me so but i don't care.
 It has been a long but funny journey ^\_^

 ## Things missing